luismsgomes/qtlm/doc/ReadMe.txt

 Treex configuration for each user is kept in
 $QTLEAP_ROOT/conf/treex/$USER/config.yaml.
-If you wonder why we don’t simply use $QTLEAP_ROOT/conf/treex/$USER.yaml, it is because Treex expects its configuration file to be named config.yaml.
+If you wonder why we don’t simply use $QTLEAP_ROOT/conf/treex/$USER.yaml, it is because Treex expects its configuration file to be named exactly config.yaml.

 Here’s my Treex configuration ($QTLEAP_ROOT/conf/treex/luis/config.yaml) for guidance: